cfjedimaster/brackets-csslint/README.md

 Issues/Updates
 =====
+[10/15/2013] So - the main CSSLint lib I used totally screwed up Brackets by messing up the exports module.
+I did some guess work and - I think it's kosher now.

 [10/8/2013] Two things.
 One - sometimes CSSLint returned a "document" level warning.
 Brackets Lint API doesn't support this, so for now, we skip it.